Helping museum visitors appreciate art

 Art Learning App

-Offers interactive explorations of art.
+• Offers interactive explorations of art.

-Links to related or recommended art.
+• Links to related or recommended art.

-Links to further reading related to art.
+• Links to further reading related to art.

-Allows users to curate lists of favorite art.
+• Allows users to curate lists of favorite art.

-I used the “crazy eights” technique to brainstorm eight very different ways to help the user persona meet her goals.
+I used the “crazy eights” method to brainstorm eight very different ways to help the user persona meet her goals.
 My sketches ranged from a practical, if dull, solution inspired by Wikipedia to a more fanciful one inspired by the augmented-reality game Pokémon GO.

-Day 3: Deciding on a design direction
+Day 3: Choosing a direction

 Day 4: Building a prototype

-▻ Key Screens
+Key Screens

-I turned my storyboards into rough designs in Figma and brought them to life with the colors and imagery I’d established through the moodboard.
+I translated my storyboards into rough designs in Figma and brought them to life with the colors and imagery I’d established through the moodboard.
 Then I knit the screens together with interactions to make a clickable prototype for testing on potential users and gathering feedback.

 Map